SoloDoloRolo/SoloDoloRolo/README.md

 ## I'm a Computer Science Engineering Technology Major @ UToledo 📓

-- 🔭 A mind melder, friend to all! 🧠
 - 🌱 I’m currently studying Unity Game Design and Emulation.
 - 🥔 Current focus is: Game Development with a hope to work on A.I. for NPCs in games.
 - 🎣 I'm heading into my first internship at Collin's Aerospace!